 Handy Manny is a CGI series that ran from 2006 to 2013.
 It originally aired on the Disney Channel's Playhouse Disney block and was carried over when the block was rebranded as Disney Junior.
-It is also now being aired on the 24/7 Disney Junior network.
+It is also now being aired on the 24/7 Disney Junior network and is available on Disney+.
 It is described by many to be Bob the Builder meets Dora the Explorer.

 The show stars Manuel "Manny" Garcia, a Hispanic handyman living in the fictional town of Sheet Rock Hills.
 He's aided in his repairs by his team of talking tools: Dusty the saw, Pat the hammer, Felipe the Phillips head screwdriver, Turner the slotted screwdriver, Rusty the